 The announcement drew mixed reactions, many of them targeted at Kagwe's boss, President Uhuru Kenyatta.
 A majority of Kenyans were skeptical and termed the task force as a waste of already depleted resources.

-"Oxygen Taskforce has identified issues of service, maintenance & operations and pipping as a requirement, which we are currently working on to address with partners such as the World Bank and the French Government, the government's statement read in parts.President Uhuru Kenyatta receiving Covid-19 vaccine on March 26, 2021 at State House, Nairobi.PSCU
+"Oxygen Taskforce has identified issues of service, maintenance & operations and pipping as a requirement, which we are currently working on to address with partners such as the World Bank and the French Government, the government's statement read in parts.President Uhuru Kenyatta receiving the AstraZeneca Covid-19 vaccine on March 26, 2021 at State House, Nairobi.PSCU

 However, despite the labeled progress so far from the task force, Kenyans remained unsupportive of the idea it's idea.